aroberge/reeborg-world-creation/included/built-in-randomness.md

 When a user clicks on the _run_ or _step_ button, before their program is actually executed, a special function is called \(`RUR.world_init`\) to identify values that should be chosen at random within a certain range, and set them, after which the code entered by the user is run.
 If other random values are introduced afterwards, they may yield inconsistent states.

-This is why you should use code like the above in one of two ways only as mentioned above:
+This is why you should use code like the above in one of two ways only as mentioned previously:

 1. write the above code in the **main editor**, run the program and save the result in a .json file;
 2. write the above code in the **Onload** editor, and save the world including that code.